Schattenbrot/nos-api/README.md

   - Update a fairy by id (implemented)
   - Delete a fairy by id (implemented)
 3. Miscellaneous
-  - Move handlers into handlers-module for better readability.
+  - Move handlers into handlers-module for better readability. (so no clue, moved to contributing for now)
+  - httprouter to chi
   - Fix response messages to be more schemey.
-  - httprouter to chi
   - validation check
   - Savety (login required)
   - Thinking about GraphQL O.o worth or not worth?